 Higher education in various countries is facing disruptions due to the emergence of the new crown epidemic.
 Chinese universities had no choice but to move their courses online.
 Online teaching is nothing new to students and the only difference from regular online teaching is that it has become the only source of education due to the coronavirus epidemic.
 The coronavirus epidemic has been accompanied by strict isolation measures, a disturbing social life and isolated learning that has left students feeling stressed.
-One of the main components of students, such as family-related stress, class competition, curriculum-related stress and financial burdens.
+One of the main components of student stress is academic stress.
+Academic stress comes from a variety of factors experienced by students, such as family-related stress, class competition, curriculum-related stress and financial burdens.
 For some students, stress may also arise because they are moving from place to place to accommodate academic requirements.
 In addition, chemistry is part of higher education and unlike some humanities and social sciences chemistry is a laboratory science and during the epidemic students do not have access to laboratories to conduct experiments.
 These changes can be stressful for students academically, both positively and negatively, and this is part of their experience.
 Therefore, exploring the impact of online teaching during the epidemic on the academic stress of Chinese university students majoring in chemistry can help students address the issue of academic stress and put themselves in the students' shoes.